ExplorHer

 The eye tracking data provided insights into the effectiveness of my visual design choices.
 The heat maps provide a visualization of which parts of the prototype attract visual attention.
 Overall, the heat maps deemed the design as successful in capturing visual attention and encouraging engagement.

-After the ten-minute interaction, participants filled out a written survey to reflect on their experience and provide personalized insight.
 Survey questions focused on the purpose of this study, asking about the ease of understanding language, trustworthiness of the app, content retention, and learning experience.
 The diagram to the left visualizes the results.

 No time to explore?